WillTarte/CPP-Minecraft-Clone/README.md

 # COMP-371-Proj
 ## Requirements
- - For the first build, requires an active internet connection to fetch dependencies.
+ - For the first build, requires an active internet connection to fetch dependencies

-## Royal Octopi Team Members
- - Zahra Nikbakht 40138253
- - Philip Dumaresq 40082638
- - William Tarte 40087900
- - Mohammad Ali Zahir 40077619
- - Ewan McNeil 40021787

 ## Library Versions
  - glfw-3.3.2